ShehryaarO-O/AstroTrack/README.md

 - **Spatial parameters**: Regressed Perihelion Argument and Ascending Node Longitude
 - **Orbital uncertainty**: Reconstructed using heliocentric distance, vis-viva equation, and perturbation estimates

-📄 **Detailed equations, derivations, and physics-based imputations are available in the Report.pdf file.**
+📄 **NOTE** Detailed equations, derivations, and physics-based imputations are available in the **Report-AstroTrack.pdf** present in the repo.

 ---